mboud/TinyGPSPlusNF/README.md

 ## Examples

 TinyGPSPlusNF ships with [several sample solutions](https://github.com/mboud/TinyGPSPlusNF/tree/main/examples) which range from the simple to the more elaborate.
-Start with `BasicExample`, which demonstrates library basics without even requiring a GPS device, then move onto `FullExample` and `KitchenSink`.
+Start with `BasicExample`, which demonstrates library basics without even requiring a GPS device, then move on to `FullExample` and `KitchenSink`.
 Later, see if you can understand how to do custom extractions with some of the other examples.

 ## Acknowledgements